joshio1/joshio1.github.io/_posts/2023-12-29-how-to-enable-https-on-rails-application-deployed-using-kamal.md

 categories: ['hetzner', 'HTTPS', 'Kamal', 'kamal', 'LetsEncrypt', 'Rails', 'Rails', 'Ruby', 'ruby on rails', 'RubyOnRails', 'SSL']
 ---

-This is Part 3 of my Kamal Rails Series.
-So far, <a href="/posts/add-postgres-on-rails-application-deplyed-using-kamal/">we've deployed a Rails application and accessed the application using the HTTP protocol</a>.
-However, in production, we rarely do this and always deploy our application using HTTPS recommended secure way with an SSL certificate.
-This article is to add HTTPS and SSL configuration to our already deployed Rails application using Kamal.
+This is Part 3 of the Kamal Rails series.
+So far, <a href="/posts/add-postgres-on-rails-application-deplyed-using-kamal/">we've deployed a Rails application and accessed it using HTTP</a>.
+In production, we always use HTTPS with an SSL certificate for security.
+This article shows how to add HTTPS and SSL configuration to your deployed Rails application using Kamal.

-## Pre-Requisites
+## Prerequisites

-- Already deployed Rails application using Kamal
+- A Rails application already deployed with Kamal
-- Can access the Rails application using `<SERVER_IP>/up` command.
+- Ability to access the application at `<SERVER_IP>/up` (should return 200 OK)

-This GET request should return a 200 OK response.

-Bought a domain on any domain provider like <a href="https://www.namecheap.com/">Namecheap</a> or <a href="https://www.godaddy.com/en-in">GoDaddy</a>
+- A domain purchased from a provider like <a href="https://www.namecheap.com/">Namecheap</a> or <a href="https://www.godaddy.com/en-in">GoDaddy</a>

 ## Step 1: Add traefik configuration to deploy.yml